Shine Global Presents

 Home is Somewhere Else

 An animated feature documentary providing a window into the hearts and minds of immigrant youth and their undocumented families.
 This 2D feature “animentary” features three personal stories about immigrant youth to highlight the complexities and challenges they face today.
 Voiced by the actual children and their families, the stories are woven together by spoken word poet Lalo “El Deportee.”
-Currently in Production
+Now booking screenings for schools and communities.

 More Info